Which is the Best Space Heater for your RV?

 Space Heater Safety

 We do use an electric heater in our fifth wheel to supplement our propane furnace.
-We have a Dr. Infrared heater (which I'll talk about later in this post) as well as a cheap ceramic heater as a backup.
-Since we are full time RVers in a climate with winter temperatures that often go below freezing, it's important to use to have a backup heating source.
+We have a Dr. Infrared heater (which I’ll talk about later) as well as a cheap ceramic heater as a backup.
+Since we are full-time RVers in a climate with winter temperatures that often go below freezing, it’s important to use to have a backup heating source.

 See also: How We Prepare Our RV for Winter Living

-A few times we've run out of propane in the middle of the night and awakened to find it's in the 40's inside the RV, even with our space heater running (which we do leave on, but with the thermostat turned down to where it will only run if the furnace shuts off).
+A few times we’ve run out of propane in the middle of the night.
+When we woke up, it was in the 40s inside the RV, even with our space heater running.
+(Yes, we do leave it on, but with the thermostat turned down to where it will only run if the furnace shuts off).

-We also find electricity cheaper than propane, so when we're home and the temperatures outside are chilly but above freezing, we run our space heater in our RV instead of running the furnace.
-However, when it's below freezing, we always run our furnace because it heats the areas where our water and sewer systems are located and keeps them from freezing.
+Electricity is cheaper than propane where we live.
+So when we’re in our RV and the temperatures outside are above freezing, we prefer to run our space heater.
+However, when it’s below freezing, we always run our furnace because it heats the areas where our water and sewer systems are located and keeps them from freezing.
+For extreme cold, the space heater and the furnace are both needed.

 Ceramic space heaters

 Ceramic heaters work by running an electric current through wires that pass through ceramic plates.
-This plates get warm and heat the air around them through convection, and a fan blows this air into your room.
+These plates get warm and heat the air around them through convection.
+A built-in fan blows this warmed air into your room.

-If you're looking for a cheap space heater for only occasional use, like a chilly fall morning on a camping trip, a small, portable ceramic heater is probably all you need.
+If you’re looking for a cheap space heater for occasional use (AKA mostly above freezing temps) a small, portable ceramic heater is probably all you need.
 The one pictured below has a built-in thermostat and will automatically shut off it if overheats or tips over.

 Tower heaters

-Most tower style heaters are ceramic heaters.
-Features like oscillation, remote control operation, and timers make them a step up from the basic “plug it in and turn it on” ceramic heater.
-The Lasko model below also has a safety feature now common in many heaters that will automatically shut it off if it begins to overheat.
+Most tower-style heaters are ceramic heaters.
+Features like oscillation, remote control operation, and timers make them a step up from the basic ceramic heater.
+The Lasko model below has a safety feature that will automatically shut it off if it begins to overheat.

 Built-in faux fireplace insert heaters

-Decorative space heaters that look like a small wood stove are an affordable choice popular with a lot of RV owners.
-Some of these heaters are ceramic, but the one pictured below is actually an Infrared heater, which I'll be talking more about in the next section.
+Decorative space heaters that look like a small wood stove are popular with many of RV owners.
+Some of these heaters are ceramic, but the one below is actually an infrared heater.

 Infrared heaters

-Infrared heaters use radiant heat to transfer warmth to objects in a room (like how the sun warms objects it shines on) rather than simply blowing hot air into a space (though most infrared heaters also include a fan to help diffuse the heat).
-The Dr. Infrared heater pictured below is the model we use in RV.
-So far we're on our third winter using it and we love it.
+Infrared heaters use radiant heat to transfer warmth to objects in a room like how the sun warms objects it shines on.
+This can be more effective than simply blowing hot air into a space (though most infrared heaters also include a fan to help diffuse the heat).
+The Dr. Infrared heater pictured below is the model we use in our RV.
+We’ve used it for three years and we love it.

-I especially like that it has a built-in thermostat so it's not running constantly and having to be turned up or down all the time, but only comes on once the room drops below a certain temperature.
-I also think this heater is a great choice for people with kids because the whole thing stays cool to the touch except for the small area the heat comes out of, and even this spot is not hot enough to burn you if you accidentally touch it for just a second.
-You can't tell in the picture, but this heater also has wheels and is very difficult to tip over, but would shut off instantly if it did.
+I especially like that it has a built-in thermostat so it’s not running constantly.
+It only comes on once the room drops below a certain temperature.
+This is a great choice for people with kids because the whole thing stays cool to the touch.
+Even the spot where heat is emitted is not hot enough to burn you if you accidentally touch it.
+This heater also has wheels and is very difficult to tip over, but would shut off instantly if it did.

 Oil-filled Heaters

-Oil-filled heaters don't burn oil; they circulate heated oil that diffuses steady, radiant heat that warms you gradually, kind of like having the sun shining on you.
-There's no fan blowing, so the heat produced isn't instant, but once it warms up, it does a good job of maintaining an even temperature with the help of a thermostat.
+Oil-filled heaters don’t burn oil.
+They circulate heated oil that diffuses steady, radiant heat that warms you gradually.
+There’s no fan blowing, so the heat produced isn’t instant, but once it warms up, it does a good job of maintaining an even temperature.

 Micathermic Panel Heater

-I don't have personal experience with this type of heater, but when I asked some full time RVers on Facebook which types of heaters they liked, one type that came up was a micathermic panel heater.
-Micathermic heaters use a combination of radiant and convective heat: Sheets of mica are warmed through convection, and these emit radiant heat, similar to that emitted by the fins of an oil filled heater since no fan is involved.
+I don’t have personal experience with this type of heater.
+But when I asked full time RVers which types of heaters they liked, one type that came up was a micathermic panel heater.
+Micathermic heaters use a combination of radiant and convective heat.
+Sheets of mica are warmed through convection, and these emit radiant heat, similar to an oil-filled heater.

-The slim, flat design of the DeLonghi micathermic panel heater pictured below would make it a good choice for someone looking for a heater that won't take up too much space in a small room.
-(For your daily dose of cuteness, scroll down to the reviews of this heater and check out the photos of one customer's pets laying in front of it to soak up the warmth! 😊)
+The slim, flat design of the DeLonghi micathermic panel heater below would make it a good choice for someone looking for a heater that won’t take up much space.

 Running an Electric Heater Underneath an RV

-RV owners who have skirted their camper for winter sometimes run a space heater under their RV inside the skirting in extreme cold to keep pipes and things from freezing.
-Personally, I'd be wary of leaving an electric heater running under my RV, since doing so would likely require leaving it unsupervised.
+RV owners who have skirted their camper for winter sometimes run a space heater under their RV to keep pipes from freezing.
+Personally, I’d be wary of leaving an electric heater running under my RV unsupervised.

-Additionally, I would assume doing so would require the use of an extension cord, which adds extra risk (especially since the standard orange outdoor extension cord that many people might choose is not of a gauge low enough to handle the 12.5 Amp draw of most space heaters.)
+Additionally, I would assume doing so would require the use of an extension cord.
+The standard orange outdoor extension cord that many people might choose is cannot handle the 12.5 Amp draw of most space heaters.
+This adds additional risk.

-There has been one time, however, that we did run a portable space heater under our RV for a few hours, and that was when our black tank's gate valve froze shut one day.
-Normally our homemade vinyl skirting kept things plenty warm under our RV, but on this particular day the highest temperature was in the single digits, which is fairly exceptional for Missouri.
-In order to thaw our gate valve as safely as possible, we purchased a 10-gauge 50-ft. extension cord and plugged it directly into the electric post (instead of plugging it into our RV), bypassing our RV's wiring circuit.
+Normally our homemade vinyl skirting kept things plenty warm under our RV.
+But on this particular day, the highest temperature was in the single digits.
+In order to thaw our gate valve as safely as possible, we purchased a 10-gauge 50-ft. extension cord and plugged it directly into the electric post.
+This bypassed our RV’s wiring circuit.
 We also used an infrared heater that would have shut off instantly if it had tipped over.

 Fuel-burning Heaters

 Most RVers will want to choose electric rather than fuel-burning heaters as a supplemental heating source.
-However, when RVing in extreme cold, it's a good idea to have a backup source of non-electric heat (and also a generator) in case a snow storm causes a power outage.
+However it’s a good idea to have a backup source of non-electric heat (and also a generator) in case a snowstorm causes a power outage.

 Propane heaters

-Not only is an indoor-use propane heater a good backup heating source for emergencies, it can also be used for boondocking in chilly weather.
+Not only is an indoor-use propane heater a good backup heating source for emergencies, it can also be used when boondocking.

 Another propane heater popular with RVers is the Olympian Wave made by Camco.
 It can be mounted on a wall or stand on the floor, and is designed specifically with RVers in mind.

 You can see one example below from a Winter RV Enthusiast (who preferred to remain anonymous).
-This RV is stationary, but the owners do dismantle the stove setup during summer in order to use the space occupied by the wood stove for extra seating.
+This RV is stationary.

 Other RV Heating Alternatives